Comptroller Details Relief Spending

 Dutchess has spent $19.6 million

-The Dutchess County Comptroller’s Office on Monday (March 13) released its report on spending of federal pandemic relief funding during the last three months of 2022.
+The Dutchess County Comptroller’s Office on March 13 released a report on spending of federal pandemic relief funding during the last three months of 2022.

 The county received $57.1 million in funding through the American Rescue Plan, of which it spent $3.27 million during the fourth quarter.
 That brought its total spent to $19.6 million.
 The money must be obligated by Dec.
 31, 2024, and spent by Dec.
 31, 2026.

-The largest expenditures during the fourth quarter, according to the comptroller, were $817,356 for demolition and design of a new community center in Poughkeepsie; $425,366 to Family Services Inc. for a facilities renewal project; $394,697 for county payroll and benefits; $392,991 for a splash pad at Wilcox Park in Stanfordville; and $222,554 for Dutchess Stadium design services.
+The largest expenditures during the fourth quarter, according to the comptroller, were $817,356 for demolition and design of a new community center in Poughkeepsie; $425,366 to Family Services Inc. for a facilities renewal project; $394,697 for county payroll and benefits; $392,991 for a splash pad at Wilcox Park in Stanfordville; and $222,554 for design services for Dutchess Stadium (whose name is changing to Heritage Financial Park).